Kung Fury 2

+Development of Kung Fury 2 began shortly after the release of the featurette.
+Fassbender, Schwarzenegger, and Hasselhoff were cast by February 2018, and principal photography took place from July to September 2019.
+Post-production work stopped in September 2020 due to a lawsuit with investors, and the film's release was indefinitely delayed.
+As of September 2025, the film remains incomplete, with legal issues still ongoing.

 Premise

 In 1985, Miami is kept safe under the watchful eye of Kung Fury and his Thundercops, the ultimate police force assembled from across history to defeat the villainous Kung Führer, Adolf Hitler.
 After the tragic death of a Thundercop sees the group disband, a mysterious villain emerges from the shadows to aid in the Führer's quest to attain the ultimate weapon.
 Kung Fury must travel through space and time to save his friends, defend the prestigious Miami Kung Fu Academy and defeat evil once and for all.